Max Dehn

 Max Wilhelm Dehn (November 13, 1878 – June 27, 1952) was a German mathematician most famous for his work in geometry, topology and geometric group theory.
 Dehn's early life and career took place in Germany.
 However, he was forced to retire in 1935 and eventually fled Germany in 1939 and emigrated to the United States.

-Dehn was a student of David Hilbert, and in his habilitation in 1900 Dehn resolved Hilbert's third problem, making him the first to resolve one of Hilbert's well-known 23 problems.
+Dehn was a student of David Hilbert, and in his habilitation in 1900 Dehn resolved Hilbert's third problem, making him the first to resolve one of Hilbert's 23 problems.
 Dehn's doctoral students include Ott-Heinrich Keller, Ruth Moufang, and Wilhelm Magnus; he also mentored mathematician Peter Nemenyi and the artists Dorothea Rockburne and Ruth Asawa.

 Biography

 Dehn was born to a family of Jewish origin in Hamburg, Imperial Germany.

 He studied the foundations of geometry with Hilbert at Göttingen in 1899, and obtained a proof of the Jordan curve theorem for polygons.
 In 1900 he wrote his dissertation on the role of the Legendre angle sum theorem in axiomatic geometry, constructing the Dehn planes as counterexamples to the theorem in geometries without the Archimedean axiom.
 From 1900 to 1911 he was an employee and researcher at the University of Münster.
 In his habilitation at the University of Münster in 1900 he resolved Hilbert's third problem, by introducing what was afterwards called the Dehn invariant.
 This was the first resolution of one of the Hilbert Problems.

 Dehn's interests later turned to topology and combinatorial group theory.
 In 1907 he wrote with Poul Heegaard the first book on the foundations of combinatorial topology, then known as analysis situs.
 Also in 1907, he described the construction of a new homology sphere.
 In 1908 he believed that he had found a proof of the Poincaré conjecture, but Tietze found an error.

 In 1910 Dehn published a paper on three-dimensional topology in which he introduced Dehn surgery and used it to construct homology spheres.
 He also stated Dehn's lemma, but an error was found in his proof by Hellmuth Kneser in 1929.
 The result was proved in 1957 by Christos Papakyriakopoulos.
 The word problem for groups, also called the Dehn problem, was posed by him in 1911.